-The Commission's total net position increased by \$870,622 from the prior year before restating and decreasing beginning net position by \$11.3 million attributable to a change in reporting requirements that are a result of GASB (Governmental Accounting Standards Board) Statement 68.
+Prior year changes to net position are attributed to the change in reporting requirements that are a result of GASB (Governmental Accounting Standards Board) Statement 68.
 The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for pensions.
-It also improves information provided by state and local governmental employers about financial support for pensions that is provided to other entities.
-The FY 2014 statements above do not reflect the net pension liability as GASB Statement 68 was effective for FY 2015 statements and will be reported going forward.
-In FY 2015, the beginning net position was restated and decreased by \$11.3 million to reflect these changes and then the current year liability was reported.
+The FY 2014 statements above do not reflect the net pension liability as GASB Statement 68 was effective for FY 2015 statements forward.
+In FY 2015, the beginning net position was restated and decreased by \$11,357,307 to reflect these changes and then the current year liability was reported.

-The Commission's total liabilities for FY 2015 increased by \$9.7 million and is mostly attributable to the newly reported net pension liability.
-Total of all other liabilities decreased by \$66,939 this fiscal year.
+The Commission's total liabilities for FY 2016 increased by \$2,634,926 and is mostly attributable to the newly reported net pension liability but this increase is offset by the net effect of Deferred Outflows and Deferred Inflows in relation to pensions.